UstadMobile/door/README.md

 }
 ```

-Now create your Database and DAOs in Kotlin multiplatform common code:
+Now create your database, DAOs, and entities in Kotlin multiplatform common code:

 Database:
 ```